The Difference Between Biodegradable and Compostable Is Huge

 What’s the Difference Between Home and Industrial Composting?

-Composting at home is suitable for most food and garden waste, however home composting isn’t suitable for many types of compostable packaging, such as coffee cups and food packaging.
-This is because in most garden compost heaps, the temperature is much lower and much less constant than in an industrial composting facility, and it can’t break down the material.
+Composting at home is suitable for most food and garden waste.
+However, home composting isn’t suitable for many types of compostable packaging, such as coffee cups and food packaging.
+This is because, in most garden compost heaps, the temperature is much lower and much less constant than in an industrial composting facility.
+In these lower temperatures, the materials can’t break down.

 What To Look Out For